Années de pèlerinage

 Années de pèlerinage (French for Years of Pilgrimage) (S.160, S.161, S.162, S.163) is a set of three suites for solo piano by Franz Liszt.
-Much of it derives from his earlier work, Album d'un voyageur, his first major published piano cycle, which was composed between 1835 and 1838 and published in 1842.
+Much of it (the first suite in particular) derives from an earlier work, Album d'un voyageur, his first major published piano cycle, which was composed between 1835 and 1838 and published in 1842.
 Années de pèlerinage is widely considered as the masterwork and summation of Liszt's musical style.
-The third volume is notable as an example of his later style.
+While the first two offerings are often considered music of a young man, the third volume is notable as an example of his later style.
 Composed well after the first two volumes, it displays less virtuosity and more harmonic experimentation.